11 min read

 I consider fire to be very important.
 You should have multiple tools to start a fire as well as multiple types of tinder.

-Firestarting Tools:
+Firestarting Tools

 Ferro rod, matches, windproof and waterproof matches, butane lighter, Paracord (learn how to make a bowdrill)